ckmurrer/University/Cosc420/Lab-01/README.md

-Cody Murrer
+Cody Murrer,
-Cosc 420 High-Performance Computing
+Cosc 420 High-Performance Computing,
 9/8/21

 This lab was given with the intentions to introduce us as students to the basics of OpenMP and MPI as well as parallel programming.